hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/library.rst

    :width: 300px

-This module is in its infancy for releases up to and including 1.1.5 and is an attempt to organise a collection of parts, as objects, in a central repository.
+This module is in its infancy for releases up to and including 1.1.5 and is an attempt to organize a collection of parts, as objects, in a central repository.
 This library will consist of Objects, Collections and Materials.
 For now, these are placed in a holding blend file in Blender's: